-For the past five year in a row Post 7916 was awarded the coveted "All American” performance designation placing the Post in the top .01% of over 6300 VFW Posts in the world.
+For the past six year in a row Post 7916 was awarded the coveted "All American” performance designation placing the Post in the top .01% of over 6300 VFW Posts in the world.

-The Post's legendary accomplishments have been lauded by National VFW Headquarters in recruiting videos, podcasts, national articles, and selection as April 2021 Post of the month.
+The Post's legendary accomplishments have been lauded by National VFW Headquarters in recruiting videos, podcasts, national articles, and selection as April 2021 Post of the month for all VFW Posts world wide.

 After World War II, a group of 37 combat veterans in the, Occoquan, Woodbridge, and Lorton area gathered to form VFW Post 7916.